Coordinator, TAAT Program Management Unit

 Station: Nigeria (Ibadan)

-Chrysantus Akem is the Project Coordinator of the African Development Bank-funded project, Support to Agricultural Research for Development of Strategic Crops in Africa (SARD-SC).
+Prior to his appointment, Chrysantus was the Project Coordinator of the African Development Bank-funded project, Support to Agricultural Research for Development of Strategic Crops in Africa (SARD-SC).
 Chrysantus is a Cameroonian/Australian citizen.
 He obtained a BSc degree in Agricultural Sciences from the University of Louisiana, Lafayette, USA in 1983, and an MSc (1985) and a PhD (1989) in Plant Pathology from Oklahoma State University.
 He then joined IITA in 1989 as a postdoctoral fellow working on soybean pathology/breeding and later on also worked on the diseases of yam and cassava.

 From IITA, Dr Akem moved to ICARDA as a Senior Legume Pathologist to lead a GTZ- funded project on the Integrated Management of Pests and Diseases in the Cereal and Legume Farming Systems of North Africa and West Asia (1996 to 2000).